gitter-badger/miu-1/miuspec/lang.rst

 #.
 Informative holes - These allow the user to tell the compiler "hey, I don't
    know what should be here, can you give me some suggestions?".
 Informative holes can be named/numbered.
 #.
-Abbreviation holes - These allow the user to tell the compiler "hey, I know
+Ignored holes - These allow the user to tell the compiler "hey, I know
    there is something here, I don't particularly care about it."
 They can serve as documentation while refactoring without making type signatures very large.

 Holes are supported to allow for a better interactive experience::

-  regex ident-hole = _
+  regex ident-hole = ?
   regex hole-name-char = letter-char | digit-char
-  token hole = _ hole-name-char+
+  token hole = ? hole-name-char+
-  token pattern-hole = _ hole-name-char+
+  token pattern-hole = ? hole-name-char+
-  token or-pattern-hole = _|
+  token or-pattern-hole = ?|
-  token abbrev-hole = ".."
+  token ignored-hole = ".."
-  -- NOTE: abbrev-hole is not lexed separately; the ".." symbol subsumes it.
+  -- NOTE: ignored-hole is not lexed separately; the ".." symbol subsumes it.

 Examples::